 About Molly

 Her writing has appeared in The Washington Post, Los Angeles Times, HuffPost, The Boston Globe, New York Magazine, Business Insider, Scary Mommy, and more.
 Her Editor’s Choice Award creative nonfiction, an account of navigating treatment for a mental health crisis, was nominated for a Best of the Net award in 2022.
-Her reporting on reproductive rights & culture has been featured in Romper, Rewire News Group, Yahoo Life, The Progressive, The Public, and in various newsletters and podcasts.
+Her reporting on reproductive rights and culture has been featured in Romper, Rewire News Group, Yahoo Life, The Progressive, The Public, and in various newsletters and podcasts.
+Her work has also been included in EBSCO's Academic Search Ultimate database.

 In her former life, she rescued animals for a living, first on a farm animal sanctuary, then as the manager of a no-kill shelter and adoption center.
 She lives in the Finger Lakes region of upstate New York with her three children.
 When not writing or reading, she can be found tangled in aerial silks pretending she’s a circus star, conducting important research binge-watching Bravo, and enjoying the 1000 miles of hiking trails surrounding her little Village.

-She is currently seeking representation for her memoir-in-progress.
+She is currently seeking representation for a memoir-in-progress.